What it is, its causes and symptoms, and how it can be addressed to improve sleep

 The goals of treatment for RLS are to stabilize symptoms and improve sleep consistency.
 There are both non-medicinal approaches and drug treatments available to manage RLS.

 Home Care Tips for Restless Legs Syndrome

 The following approaches can reduce symptoms in patients with mild or moderate RLS and may be used in combination with medication in RLS patients who have severe symptoms.

-- Exercise: Because physical inactivity often triggers RLS symptoms, exercise may be helpful.
-A research study found that RLS patients showed af 39% reduction in symptom severity after six weeks of engaging in an exercise program compared to an 8% symptom reduction in patients who did not exercise.
+Exercise: Because physical inactivity often triggers RLS symptoms, exercise may be helpful.
+A research study found that RLS patients showed a 39% reduction in symptom severity after six weeks of engaging in an exercise program compared to an 8% symptom reduction in patients who did not exercise.